ArinKothari/ingredient-phrase-tagger/README.md

 To use the model to tag your own arbitrary ingredient lines (stored here in `input.txt`), you must first convert it into the CRF++ format, then run against the model file which we generated above.
-We provide another helper script to do
-this:

     python bin/parse-ingredients.py input.txt > results.txt

-The output is also in CRF++ format, which isn't terribly helpful to us.
+The output is also in CRF++ format.
 To convert it into JSON:

     python bin/convert-to-json.py results.txt > results.json

 See the top of this README for an example of the expected output.

-## Authors

-* Erica Greene
-* Adam Mckaig